space-wizards/docs/src/en/proposals/hanzdegloker-cargo-postal-update.md

 - Knowing their way around the station to make deliveries

-- Delivering player made mail to other players
+- Delivering player-made mail to other players

 This will add some spice and variety to job of a cargotech and the gambling of randomized packages / letters will surely excited people to want their mail / care at all.